Diwakar03-59/Python-Projects/README.md

 # Python Projects
-All of my Python Projects including basic ad advance level projects.
+All of my Python Projects including basic and advance level projects.